- Knowledge Base

 - Score limit: the maximum number of points for the overall score.
 Once a record reaches the limit, no more points will be added to their score.
 A record's overall score is what appears as the value in the score property.

 - Group limit: the maximum number of points for a specific group.
 Once a record reaches the group limit, no more points will be added to their score from that group.
 All group limits add to the overall score limit.
 A record's values for each group add up to their overall score.
+The group limit can be a whole number or include decimals.

 - The overall score limit is 100.